bitsy-lang/bitsy/docs/source/nettle/index.rst

 All `if` statements must have an `else` branch.
 If you don't care what the value is for the `else` branch, you can use `X`.

-**X**

-`X` is the undefined value.
+**Undefined Values**

+The is the undefined value is used for terminals which aren't being driven or invalid values are driven (eg, when `Valid` where the invalid bit is set but a payload is given).

+The undefined value is written `XXX`.

-Any operation involving an X will result in X.
+Any operation involving `XXX` will result in `XXX`.
-This includes `if` statements when the condition or any branch is X.
+This includes `if` statements when the condition or any branch is `XXX`.

+DON'T USE `XXX`.

 Ports
 -----